Lynn Borden

 Lynn Marie Freyse (March 24, 1937 – March 3, 2015) was an American film and television actress.
-She was known for playing Barbara Baxter in the final season of the American sitcom television series Hazel.
+She was best known for playing Barbara Baxter in the final season of the American sitcom television series Hazel.

 Life and career

 Borden was born in Detroit, Michigan, the daughter of Evelyn and Bill Freyse, a cartoonist, and raised in Tucson, Arizona.
 Borden attended the University of Arizona, where she performed in theatre and studied drama and psychology.
 Borden graduated with a bachelor's degree in 1958.
 In 1957 she had won the Miss Arizona pageant and been a runner-up in the Miss America Pageant.